-From a glance at a map, you might think that Sanary-sur-Mer was just another of the many small French towns along the Mediterranean.
+From a glance at a map, you might think that Sanary-sur-Mer was just another of the many small French towns and villages along the Mediterranean.
 However, if you take time out to visit you will find a lovely seaside town that is full of provençale charm and character.

 If you’re looking for a remarkable place where you can enjoy the benefits of a relaxing vacation while also being able to have access to the most beaches, open-air markets and nautical sports in the setting of a typically small French town, Sanary-sur-mer is the place to visit.
 Along with some of the most adorable little streets, it is also famous for being the home of famed maritime explorer Jacques Cousteau.

 The French Riviera or the Côte d’Azur as it’s known in French, is the perfect place for a sunny break or to spend a weekend.
 The town of Sanary-sur-Mer is located in the Bouches-du-Rhone department in the Provence-Alpes-Cote d’Azur (PACA) region of France, with a population of approximately 17,000 people.